oplS16projects/Scratchket/README.md

 ### First Milestone (Fri Apr 15)
-We will be turning in a finished user interface.
-Objects will exist, be selectable, and moveable.
+<strike>We will be turning in a finished user interface.
+Objects will exist, be selectable, and moveable.</strike>
+UPDATE 4/15: We have created a GUI that works with primitives only.
+Complex data structures do not exist on the display yet, but we have laid the foundation to build them internally.
+We have a small menu of items on the left.
+When one of the primitive menu items is selected, it creates a primitive data object that you can select and move.

 ### Second Milestone (Fri Apr 22)
 We will be turning in an internal representation of the data structures that are linked to displayed structures.